Wheat falls due to rain in southern Plains

-The price of wheat is falling as rain in the U.S. southern plains improves the prospects for next year’s crop.
+NEW YORK (AP) — The price of wheat fell Wednesday as rain in the southern U.S. Plains improved the prospects for next year’s crop.

-Farmers are now planting wheat that will be harvested in the spring.
-Good soil moisture gets the crop off to a positive start.
+Farmers are planting wheat that will be harvested in the spring.
+Good soil moisture helps the crop develop before it goes dormant during the winter months.

 Wheat for December delivery fell 6.25 cents, or 0.9 percent, to $6.75 a bushel.